Citing budget concerns, cuts, Missouri state leaders oppose Medicaid expansion

 Smith said the cost of the state's overall existing Medicaid program grows by hundreds of millions of dollars per year consistently.
 "It's grown exponentially in the last decade, and expansion would only add to that."

-Smith said expansion proponents the measure will bring taxpayer dollars back to
+Smith said expansion proponents the measure will bring taxpayer dollars back to Missouri that now go to other states like California and New York.
+He said that's simply not true.

 Fitzpatrick said that the state, depending on the month, currently has between 900,000 to 1,000,000 people on Medicaid.
 He mentioned how the program was originally designed to protect the most vulnerable population -- those with disabilities, the elderly, those who cannot work -- but Medicaid expansion would potentially add up to 300,000 people to a program he described as already strained in the state budget.

-Supporters believe Medicaid expansion could add funds to
+Supporters believe Medicaid expansion could add funds to Missouri's economy to protect health care jobs and save the state money.

 "Let's not miss this chance to bolster our economy during this recovery while expanding access to health care for our fellow Missourians," Mehan said in a statement.